Home > docs > plugins v2 > Git and GitHub Task

 available from a form value, an external invocation of the process or as output

-The example below uses the pull request identifier createResponse.prId
+The example below uses the pull request identifier createResponse.prId, that was

 user adding the comment.